netto-franco91/angular/README.md

 >Series AREA => remembering that the series of type area will be used only to assemble the back part, the backgound of the graphic, just for visual effects.<br>
 Series LINE => the series of the line type will be the graph that will have the reference points meeting between the X, Y axes that when passing the mouse over will present the tooltip with the complementary information..

+### addAllSerie
+This method is use just for area-line charts<br>
+This methosd adds all the news series to the area-line.

 #### :bookmark_tabs: Parameters
 **data:** _(Object)_ All graph series, both areas and lines. <br>